OuranosSkia/graphql-workshop/README.md

   items(shouldUnscramble: Boolean = false): [RocksItem!]!
   ```
   * We are putting the input on the `items` field instead of the `rocks` field on `Query` because we only want to run this operation if the user actually requests the items.
 * Add a new resolver in `resolvers.js` for the `items` field of the `Rocks` type.
-This resolver should look for the `shouldUnscramble` field on the `args` object and then if it's true, run a sort on the items data:
+This resolver should be added as another property on the module.exports object.
+It should look for the `shouldUnscramble` field on the `args` object and then if it's true, run a sort on the items data:
   ```js
   Rocks: {
     items: (data, args, context, info) => {